-An under-restricting pressure regulator will cause the idle pressure in Zones 1 and 2 to drop below spec, and the idle flow to be higher than normal.
+A pressure regulator that does not sufficiently restrict fuel flow will cause the idle pressure in Zones 1 and 2 to drop below spec, and the idle flow to be higher than normal.
 If this is what the FST is indicating, and the peak pressure and flow are normal, then the cause is most certainly the pressure regulator.